 About Diana Cruz

 Hello!
 My name is Diana Cruz and I am the Manager of Public Relations and Engagement at MSAA.
 I received my Bachelor of Science in Communication with a specialization in Advertising and Promotions from Southern Connecticut State University.
-I also hold a CT Real Estate Salesperson license and own a party and event planning business with my two sisters.
+I also own a party and event planning business with my two sisters.
 In my free time, I love doing escape rooms, visiting new places (restaurants, museums, etc.), watching movies, and laughing with my family and friends.

 It’s Not All Glitter